Aura-healthcare/Aura_gitbook/medical-background.md

 ## Sensor benchmark
 In order to collect patients physiological samples, we set up a dual approach.
-On a first cohort, we will record physiological informations with **FDA/CE Medical approved devices**.
+On a first cohort, we will record physiological informations with **FDA/CE Medical compliant devices**.
 Each prototype will be expensive but will ensure the feasibility of the prediction algorithm on very high quality data.

 On a second cohort, we will record physiological informations with **top quality trackers**.
 We will develop a solution for a reasonable price that could be industrialized straight-forward.

+Here an overview of existing devices on the market:

+**FDA/CE medical compliant devices:**
+  * Vital Patch - *Vital Connect* is a patch that monitors Heart rate, Heart rate variability, skin temperature and activity

+  * E4 - *Embrace* is an armwrist that monitors electro dermal activity, wrist motion and skin temperature

+**Top quality trackers**
+  * Rythm+ - *Scosche* is an armwrist that monitors heart rate and heart rate variability

+  * Polar - *H10* is a torso device that monitors heart rate and heart rate variability

+  * edaMove - *movisens* is a device with two electrods that monitors skin conductance, skin temperature and body motion

+  * Moodmetric ring - *Moodmetric* is a ring that monitors electro dermal activity.

 ## Bibliography
 [1] Epileptic Seizure Prediction Based on Multivariate